robertcdawson/color-contrast-picker/README.md

 ## Project Status

-:warning: **Note:** While the project builds successfully, the core functionality is currently not working as expected.
-We are actively working on resolving these issues.
+:warning: **Warning:** The project builds successfully, but core functionality is currently not working as expected.
+We are actively investigating.
+And by "we" I mean myself and our future overlords.
+And by "actively" I mean when time allows, which isn't often these days.

+🚀 <span style="color: #4CAF50;">All advice welcome!</span>

 ## Description

-This tool allows users to select two colors using an eyedropper tool or manual input, and then calculates the contrast ratio between them.
-It helps designers and developers ensure their color choices meet WCAG accessibility standards.
+This Chrome extension allows users to select two colors using an eyedropper tool or manual input, and then calculates the contrast ratio between the colors, offering helpful WCAG information as a result.
+The goal of this tool is to help designers and developers meet WCAG accessibility standards for color contrast.

 ## Local Usage